osu-eesc/cms-docs/user-guide/docs/roles-responsibilities.md

 **Topic page committee representative**

 - Collaborate with other content team representatives to decide what to feature on the topic landing page, so it stays balanced, fresh (seasonal), and interesting
-- Communicate with Digital Content and Engagement (DCE) Strategy Team, content team leaders, and knowledge experts to find out what the audiences are reading or searching for on the website to help inform the decisions
+- Communicate with Navigator Digital Strategy Team, content team leaders, and knowledge experts to find out what the audiences are reading or searching for on the website to help inform the decisions
 - Group content under displayed headings as needed, which may require asking content teams or EESC to add specific keywords to their content to help sorting
 - Review the top menus on the topic landing page to ensure all content showing up relates to the topic and contact the uploader as needed to remove tags or duplicates
 - Search the website to find other content that should be tagged with the topic and contact content teams or EESC to add tags